 Here was this dog who naturally would be self-reliant, who after a terrible injury needed help.
 If this was the case for a dog, why do I assume that it is not the case for me?
 Why is it so easy to believe the common cliché over Scripture?
 John 16:33 say’s “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”

-That means we can trust that the fight is not for us to face alone.
+That means we can trust the fight is not for us to face alone.
 While Scripture does teach us that we will face tribulation, there is nowhere that God tells us to conquer or face it on our own or in our own strength.
 The victory is His and His alone!
-Whatever you’re struggling with today, take it from Warrior, depend on the community God set around you and on His victory on the cross to get you through it.
+Whatever you’re struggling with today, take it from Warrior, depend on the community God set around you and His victory on the cross to get you through it.
 It may take time, but His glory revealed through the warrior you are becoming will always outshine the pain and suffering.